copier-org/copier/docs/updating.md

 ### Automated Checking

-To facilitate automated checking for updates, `copier check-update` provides json output via the flag `--output-format json`.
+To facilitate automated checking for updates, `copier check-update` provides JSON output via the flag `--output-format json`.
 This output can be consumed by scripts or parsed using command line tools like jq/yq/etc. Sample output is provided for different
 scenarios: